 1 If you are compiling applessed for use with blenderseed, you will need to compile appleseed with the Python 3 bindings enabled.
 Please see the build instructions.

 $^{^{2}}$ You must also compile with the same version of Python 3 that is used by your Blender install.
-Blender 2.79b official uses Python 3.5.
-Current 2.79 branches and Blender 2.8 uses Python 3.7.
+Blender 2.79 uses Python 3.5.
+Current development snapshots and the 2.8 branch use Python 3.7.